Nevysha/Cozy-Nest/PATCHNOTE.md

 ## Minor changes & fixes in 2.0.2

+- [x] Cozy Nest error popup should now only be displayed if filename contains Cozy Nest
 - [x] Fix image browser crash if metadata are not formatted as expected (although metadata display may display "Error parsing metadata")
 - [x] Fix Download image link hidden on hover
 - [x] Fix selectable options list passing under other elements